Hero image for cyber security

 Learn more about completing internships

 Placements usually last between 6-12 months and can be taken as part of your degree programme.
-If you are interested in completing a placement year, speak to your placement team.
+If you are interested in completing a placement year, speak to the Placement Team within the Careers and Employability Service.

 Learn more about completing a placement year